unplugvc/unplugvc.github.io/_posts/events/2019-09-12-unplugv4-rabbi.md

 image: http://localhost:4000/assets/img/location/dorigoni.jpg
 when_header: June 26-29, 2019
 how_was_it:
 - We have chosen the best of the best.
-Unplug will be hosted in two amazing venues The Unplug Resort and The Unplug Refuge.
+Unplug will be hosted in two amazing venues&#58; The Unplug Resort and The Unplug Refuge.

 - The Resort is a ***s hotel, in Dimaro.
 The Refuge is a mountain hut in the heart of “Ortles Cevedale”, grandiose mountains in the northern part of Trentino.
-From the stunning location of the hut at 2.436 mt., your view can spread above the neighboring mountains and the only sounds you will hear will come from nature.
-The location maintains the typical character of an alpine refuge, with basic-wood accommodations, intense food experience and cozy atmosphere.
+From the stunning location of the hut at 2.436 mt. your view can spread above the neighboring mountains and the only sounds you will hear will come from nature.
+The location maintains the typical character of an alpine refuge, with basic wood accommodations, intense food experience and cozy atmosphere.

-- We will sleep in bunk bed dormitory rooms but then we'll hike back down to our hotel where you can relax hand have nice SPA.
+- We will sleep in bunk bed dormitory rooms but then we'll hike back down to our hotel where you can relax hand have nice SPA session.

 #video: https://www.youtube.com/watch?v=kvSf09IXdvk
 video: https://www.youtube.com/embed/kvSf09IXdvk